Erin SpongNewsFEB 18, 2026

 As of Wednesday morning an avalanche warning remains in effect in the Sierras of California, central and southeastern Idaho, all of Utah and much of Colorado.
 To get a full avalanche forecast of your local area, click here.

 The temptation to get out into the backcountry and feast on all this new snow is there but this is when practicing patience becomes crucial to enjoy the remainder of this season and ski seasons to come.
-Avalanche conditions are downright dangerous right now, and needs a moment to settle.
+Avalanche conditions are downright dangerous right now, and need a moment to settle.
 Take advantage of what your local resorts have to offer or travel in backcountry zones that are clear of avalanche terrain—stay off of and well out from under slopes steeper than 30 degrees.